By Robert Rackauskas, Business Development Executive, Proactis

-Many CEO and CFO relationships begin prior to the CFO being hired.
-Those CFOs who initiate a ‘day in the life of the CEO’ day will gain a better understanding of the CEO’s day-to-day operations and the organization’s strategy.
-This also helps you build the Maverick-Goose relationship.
+Many CEO and CFO relationships begin before the CFO starts.
+Those CFOs who initiate a ‘day in the CEO’s life will gain a better understanding of the CEO’s day-to-day operations and the organization’s strategy.
+Starting your relationship off early on also helps you build the Maverick-Goose bond.
 The earlier you get to know the CEO, the better you are as a wingman — aligning both visions and matching numbers against company strategy.
-Your strong financial acumen combined with your social connection will lend itself to sharp and smooth decision-making.
+Your strong financial acumen combined with your social connection will lend itself to quick and smooth decision-making.

-- Align your first 90-day work with your CEO’s objectives
+- Align your first 90 days with the CEO’s objectives

-- Assess your current talent…and renew or recruit talent.
+- Assess your current talent and renew or recruit.

-Before unloading your agenda on your team, get to know them and learn how each role contributes to the organization.
-It’ll be important to see who’s stagnant, who’s productive, and where you have a need for additional hires.
+Before unloading your agenda on the team, it's essential to know them and learn how each role contributes to the organization.
+It’ll be important to see who’s stagnant, who’s productive, and where you require additional hires.
 Have direct conversations with your team and observe them in action.
 Set a few goals in the first three weeks for each member and see how they work to achieve those goals.
-Assess your team's current initiatives and deploy a method to determine low or high probability of impact and cut those low impact initiatives loose.
-With this in mind, be sure to manage the status quo to shift with agility to gain more support from them.
+Assess your team's current initiatives and deploy a method to determine the low or high probability of impact and cut those low impact initiatives loose.
+With this in mind, be sure to manage the status quo to shift with agility to gain more support.

 Achieving these three initiatives requires a great deal of patience, listening, and observing in the beginning.
-In your first 3 months, it’s a ‘turn and burn’ ride.
-As Maverick would want it, be bold and proactively provide a flow of information and remember that making mistakes but learning from them is what will help you build longevity.
+In your first three months, it’s a ‘turn and burn’ ride.
+As Maverick would want it, be bold and proactively provide a flow of information that supports the CEO's goals.

 To learn more about your top initiatives and the transformation journey you are about to start, view our tips and guides to get you started.